Fortnite launches 'Chapter 2' after Call of Duty challenge

-(Reuters) - Epic Games’ launched a “Chapter 2” reboot of its battle royale smash hit “Fortnite” on Tuesday, as it bids to halt defections of gamers to mobile rivals “Apex Legends” and “Call of Duty”.
+(Reuters) - Epic Games launched a “Chapter 2” reboot of its battle royale smash hit “Fortnite” on Tuesday, drawing the eyeballs of hundreds of millions of gamers globally as it bid to halt defections to rivals “Apex Legends” and “Call of Duty”.

-The new version of the game features 13 new locations, water gameplay where characters can swim, fish and ride motorboats; as well as new places to hide and a host of new avatars and guns.
+The new version of the game features 13 new locations, water gameplay where characters can swim, fish and ride motorboats as well as new places to hide and a host of new avatars and guns.

+The changes, hashtagged #FirstDrop, were received well by gamers, with ‘Fortnite is back’ trending on U.S. Twitter with 13 thousand tweets.

+Nearly 170 million tuned in to watch the new game being played live by gamer Turner “Tfue” Tenney on video game live-streaming platform Twitch, less than two hours after its launch.

-Fortnite and its early rival Tencent-backed “PlayerUnknown’s Battlegrounds” (PUBG), popularized an arena-style battle royale survival concept where 100 gamers are dropped onto an island to fight each other to the death.
+Fortnite and its early rival, Tencent-backed “PlayerUnknown’s Battlegrounds” (PUBG), popularized an arena-style battle royale survival concept where 100 gamers are dropped onto an island to fight each other to the death.

 The games are free to download and play but users pay for upgrades, like the “skins” displayed on characters.
 Fortnite raked in $2.4 billion in revenue in 2018, more than any other single title, according to Nielsen data.

-After the runaway successes of those games, gaming giant Electronic Arts (EA.O) launched the similarly-themed Apex Legends earlier this year.
+The runaway successes of the games prompted Electronic Arts (EA.O) to launch its similarly-themed Apex Legends earlier this year and competition continues to mount.

-The mobile version of Activision’s (ATVI.O) long-running “Call of Duty” franchise was also launched on Oct.
-1, and has already racked up 125 million unique downloads and generated more than $28 million in gross player spending, according to app data website SensorTower.
+The mobile version of Activision’s (ATVI.O) long-running “Call of Duty” franchise launched on Oct.
+1, and has already racked up 125 million unique downloads and more than $28 million in gross player spending, according to data website SensorTower.

 Spending on Fortnite has fallen 23% since the launch of Call of Duty, the website’s data also showed.